blockfirm/pine-api/README.md

     ```
     $ npm install
     ```
-5. Configure the API
-    Open `src/config.js` and enter your btcd RPC username and password.
+5. Open `src/config.js` and enter your btcd RPC username and password

 6. Start the API server in development mode:
     ```